hugojosefson/docker-utils/README.md

 Allow Jenkins to spawn Docker containers when it builds.
 And keep the convenience of getting Jenkins via Docker.

+Based on `jenkins/jenkins:lts`, and is automatically rebuilt by Docker Hub every time a new `lts` version is pushed to the `jenkins/jenkins` repo.

 ## Prerequisites

 Install Docker.